Naruto: Part I

-After several missions, including a major one in the Land of Waves, Kakashi allows Team 7 to take a ninja exam, enabling them to advance to a higher rank and take on more difficult missions, known as Chunin Exams.
-During the exams, Orochimaru, a wanted criminal, invades Konoha and kills the Third Hokage for revenge.
-Jiraiya, one of the three legendary ninjas, declines the title of Fifth Hokage and searches with Naruto for Tsunade, whom he chooses to become Fifth Hokage instead.
+After several missions, including a major one in the Land of Waves, Kakashi allows Team 7 to take a ninja exam, enabling them to advance to a higher rank and take on more difficult missions, known as the Chunin Exams.
+During the exams, Orochimaru, a wanted criminal, invades Konoha.
+The Third Hokage subsequently sacrifices his life to disable Orochimaru from permanently performing jutsus using his hands.
+Jiraiya, one of the three legendary Sannin, declines the title of Fifth Hokage and searches with Naruto for Tsunade, whom he chooses to become Fifth Hokage instead.
+Tsunade is also a member of the Sannin.

 During the search, it is revealed that Orochimaru wishes to train Sasuke because of his powerful genetic heritage, the Sharingan.
 (Note: The Sharingan (写輪眼) is a special ability of the eye that the Uchiha clan holds.
 The Sharingan can copy any type of jutsu, can see rapid movements, and can cast an illusion on its victim, and Sasuke being the last member of his clan as he holds the Sharingan.)
 After Sasuke attempts and fails to kill his older brother Itachi, (Note: He destroyed their clan and joined a criminal organization called Akatsuki.) who had shown up in Konoha to kidnap Naruto, he joins Orochimaru, hoping to gain from him the strength needed to kill Itachi.
 The story takes a turn when Sasuke leaves the village: Tsunade sends a group of ninja, including Naruto, to retrieve Sasuke, but Naruto is unable to persuade or force him to come back.
 Naruto and Sakura do not give up on Sasuke; Naruto leaves Konoha to receive training from Jiraiya to prepare himself for the next time he encounters Sasuke, while Sakura becomes Tsunade's apprentice.